mrocklin/thesis/sympy-stats.md

 $$ \int_{-\infty}^{\infty} \frac{\sqrt{2} e^{- \frac{1}{2} X^{2}} \int_{-\infty}^{\infty} \frac{\sqrt{2} e^{- \frac{1}{2} Y^{2}} \delta\left(X^{2} + Y^{2} - z\right)}{2 \sqrt{\pi}}\, dY}{2 \sqrt{\pi}}\, dX $$

-This is to be expected.
+This result is to be expected.
 The integrals involved in analytic uncertainty modeling quickly become intractable.
 At this point we may send this integral to one of the many available numeric systems.

 ### Applying Statistical Expertise